Fizz Build Guide by The Jhin Cena

 Remember that unless their team is really trash, you should never charge into 3+ people alone.
 If you're feeling selfless then you can even run in first to bait out their abilities, to then simply Playful / Trickster out of the fight, so then your team can have an advantage for when they go in.
 If your team is really A.D.D then they might not help you though, so this is probably something you should try over Discord and not with randoms.
 Also Fizz is really vulnerable while his Playful / Trickster is down, so make sure to position yourself correctly when pulling this off so you don't get pulled back in by a Blitzcrank or Thresh.

-How to gank: Use your Sweeping Lens on a bush and if there are no Warding Totems then hide in there until they are extended to at least half way across the lane.
-I generally only hide there for 30 seconds - 1 minute since I don't want to fall behind in farm.
+How to gank: Use your Oracle Lens on a bush and if there are no Warding Totems then hide in there until they are extended to at least half way across the lane.
+I generally only hide there for 15 - 45 seconds since I don't want to fall behind in farm.
 If you're level 6 then you need to get to their lane ASAP and use your Chum the Waters and then kill.
-If your Sweeping Lens is on CD then don't wait for an over extend unless they don't seem to react at all to your presence.
+If your Oracle Lens is on CD then don't wait for an over extend unless they don't seem to react at all to your presence.
 If you're level 6+ then the way you want to pull off your ganks is by launching your Chum the Waters from your bush so they don't have time to dodge it, and then Q > E > W.

 So say you enter with Playful / Trickster onto a LeBlanc and suddenly an enemy Shaco appears.
 You are basically screwed at this point because you will get rooted and have nothing to get away with.
 Not only that but if you enter with Playful / Trickster it is harder to land it on the enemy because they are distanced from you, so even without the Shaco the LeBlanc might be able to kill you.
 This will drastically reduce the amount of deaths you receive, and with this strategy you should average with only around 2 deaths by the end of the game (see Chapter 14 for examples of this).